skienzmatishun/rippreport/content/p/missed-the-bullet/index.md

 ---
-title: "MISSED THE BULLET"
+title: MISSED THE BULLET
-thumbnail: "img/missed-the-bullet.png"
+thumbnail: img/missed-the-bullet.png
 date: 2020-10-09
 categories:
 - freaky-friday
 tags:
 - catalyst
 - daphne
 - daphne-mayor
 - hurricane
 - hurricane-delta
 - robin-lejeune
 authors:
 - admin
+alttags: "Hurricane Delta approaching a figure, symbolizing Lake Charles facing another direct hit after significant storm damage"
 ---
 Sally kicked Baldwin County’s ass, however we missed the Delta bullet.
 Poor Lake Charles is getting what some of us expected last Monday, round two of a direct hit by a hurricane.
 In Lake Charles they have picked up 1.5 million cubic yards of debris, so far, and they are now facing the possibility of doing it all over again.

 [Link No Longer Exists](https://www.washingtonpost.com/weather/2020/10/09/hurricane-delta-live-updates/)